Auth-Xero/9430-WestCoastDriveBot/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. iOS8.1]
  - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]

+ **Current Robot Version**
+If this bug is related to the robot, specify the robot code version or development branch information here.

 **Additional context**
 Add any other context about the problem here.